hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step3-ui.md

 In the last step you saw how you can interact with the registry with REST calls.
-However, its always helpful to have a decent web interface in front of your registry.
+However, it's always helpful to have a decent web interface in front of your registry.
 There are a few open solutions out there that all run as containers.

 This particular one [joxit/docker-registry-ui](https://github.com/Joxit/docker-registry-ui) is solid and provides a clean interface.
 Merci beaucoup, [Jones Magloire](https://joxit.dev/).